 5. Pedagogical Planning

 Effective online instruction depends on learning experiences appropriately designed and facilitated by knowledgeable educators.
-Because learners have different learning styles or a combination of styles, online educators should design activities multiple modes of learning in order to provide significant experiences for each class participant.
+Because learners have different learning styles or a combination of styles, online educators should design activities with multiple modes of learning in order to provide significant experiences for each class participant.
 In designing online courses, use multiple instructional strategies.
 Teaching models exist which apply to traditional higher education learning environments, and when designing courses for the online environment, these strategies should be adapted to the new environment.

 Online Courses & Multiple Instructional Strategies

 Traditionally, in a teacher-centered classroom, instructors control their environment because they have a monopoly on information.
 In an online course, with instant access to vast resources of data and information, students are no longer dependent on the faculty for knowledge.
-Learning is becoming more collaborative, contextual and active.
+Learning is becoming more collaborative, contextual, and active.

 Educators must identify their objectives, design their curriculum, and then consider how the online environment can serve the instructional objectives/activities of that curriculum.
 This requires changes in pedagogy.
 With learning-centered instruction, Instructors take the role of facilitators of information while guiding students toward solutions.
-Teachers as well as learners must take on new roles in the teaching-learning relationship, and faculty must be willing to release control of learning to the students.
+Teachers, as well as learners, must take on new roles in the teaching-learning relationship, and faculty must be willing to release control of learning to the students.

 Online learning environments permit a range of interactive methodologies.
 Instructors find that in adapting courses to online models, they pay more attention to the instructional design of their courses.
 As a result, the quality, quantity, and patterns of communication students practice during learning improve.